 The Potential for Sodium-Ion Batteries

 While lithium is rare, sodium is very common.
-In fact, sodium is 4th most abundant material on earth, and it is very easy to obtain.
+In fact, sodium is the fourth most abundant material on earth, and it is very easy to obtain.
 This would make mining and sourcing the raw materials for a sodium-ion battery very inexpensive.